Tonpeiyaki (Omelet with Stir-fried Cabbage)

 Author: Juri Austin

 Learn how to make Tonpeiyaki, a delicious Japanese omelet filled with stir-fried cabbage.
-Perfect for a quick and healthy vegetarian meal!
+Perfect for a quick weeknight vegetarian meal!

 Ingredients